ytakelab/nrmthds2024_RPvdsEx/README.md

 3. Launch RPvdsEx.
 4. Open Theta_detection.rcx.
 5. Run the code by clicking the "Build, Load and Run" in the "Implement" tub in the menu bar.
-6. Launch the code by making the trigger of "TrgIn" component in the main tub high using Software trigger 1 command.
+6. Launch the code by making the trigger of "TrgIn" component in the Sheet 0 tub high using Software trigger 1 command.
 ![Launching the code](\tdt_launch_code.png){#fig:fg1}
+7. Optimize the K values in the "Compare" components in the Sheet 1 tub depending on the input value.

 ## Help
 Refer the documents below for further manuals.